oi-overide/oi/README.md

 - **ignore**: Files or directories to exclude from monitoring.
 - **verbose**: Enable verbose logging to track detailed operations.

+## Version 2.0 Plan

+- **Project Context Management**: Oi allows to create a tracks the project’s structure and dependencies using a lightweight `.oi-dependency.json` file, keeping project-wide context in sync.
+- **Customizable AI Backends**: Easily switch between AI services such as OpenAI or self-hosted models (e.g., Code Llama), giving you flexibility over how code is generated.
+- **Unlimited Generations**: Generate code as often as needed, with no hard limits on usage (service dependent).

 ## Contributing

 We welcome contributions from the community!
 Here’s how you can help: